ahmedkaludi/accelerated-mobile-pages/readme.txt

 = 1.0.76.12 (14th April 2021) =
 * Fixed: Fatal error occuring with the recent update Version 1.0.76.11 #4986

-= 1.0.76.11 (14th April 2021) =
-* Improvements: Added an option to select same categories in infinite scroll #4017
-* Improvements: Added an option to select same tags in infinite scroll #4939
-* Improvements: Added the filter to change breadcrumbs name #4979
-* Fixed: Muffin pagebuilder not working in AMP #4983
-* Fixed: PHP 8 debug errors #4981
-* Fixed: AMP menu automatically scrolls down to bottom in Design three #4967
-* Fixed: Deprecated Filters Detected Warning in All in one SEO plugin #4980

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)